 From time to time you may find the need to reboot your instance.
 Whether due to a software install or upgrade, or as part of a troubleshooting task.
 Below are a number of ways you can reboot your instance.

-ssh command line
+From the SSH command line

 You can use the Linux command

-ssh-connection will be broken, but after successful rebooting you can reconnect to your instance.
+shutdown from your SSH command line.
+During shutdown and reboot your SSH-connection will be broken, but after successful rebooting you can reconnect to your instance.
 The command for rebooting from the command line is given below:

 $ sudo shutdown -r now